ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 Using `hydra token introspect` it is possible to validate an access token, and receive it's payload.
 ORY Hydra uses opaque tokens to greatly reduce attack vectors.
-You can set arbitrary data in the token, if you want.
+You can set arbitrary data in the token.
 For more information on this head over to the
 [developer guide](https://www.ory.sh/docs/guides/master/hydra/).